mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Linyu stared into the void of reality between hae and Melna with eyes like dams holding back a flood of doubt.

 "I'm sorry, we don't have to talk about that right now," Melna said, but Linyu had already turned away and started stumbling back into the washroom.
 A thump rang across the room as Linyu slammed the door behind hae and sat against it to block its movement.
-She picked up the half-empty water glass from the table in the great room and and reassumed her post at the door.
+She picked up the half-emptied water glass from the table in the great room and and reassumed her post at the door.
 Melna didn't try to open the door or talk to hae – when Liffa's mother had died, she consoled hae through the same thing and learned how important it was to hold a space for grief.
 It shook her to imagine feeling such a heavy loss while recovering from the brink of death; such that she had forgotten all of her own stresses and focused on the well-being of this one kaln.

 "Linyu, may I come in?"